 You Have Other Health Insurance and Wish to Waive the Premier Plan

-Eligible students are mandated and charged the student rate for the applicable Term of Coverage.
-Students who submit a waiver during the applicable Open Enrollment Period will have the entire student rate refunded on their Student Account, upon approval.
+If you are eligible to enroll into the Premier Plan, you will be mandated to enroll in the plan and your student account will be charged the student rate, per your applicable Term of Coverage .
+If you submit a waiver during your applicable Open Enrollment Period, the entire student rate will be refunded, upon approval.
 Prorated refunds are not granted.

 You may waive the Premier Plan offered by the University during your applicable Open Enrollment Period, if you have other adequate health insurance that meets the following criteria: